paulwexler/opinions/on_coding/README.md

 the light at the end of the tunnel) this code should be deferred as long as possible.

+## Debugging

+I started writing programs in "assembler".
+In those days a debugger was indispensible.
+In the first place it could display information on the terminal.
+In those days you could crash the operating system by running a program with a mis-spelled label.
+A program could run fine when compiled with the debugger, and fail miserably without it;
+then it took some ingenuity
+to locate the cause of the memory leak.

+When "C" arrived, a lot of the memory management was automated, but the program still had to manage memory and could still mysteriously crash.
+Debuggers were useful because
+you could effectively add dynamic print statements without recompiling.
+But for the most part,
+I found that well placed `printf` statements could eliminate the need for a debugger.

+With "Python",
+as long as I can reproduce the error
+I no longer use a debugger.

+When the program crashes, a stack trace is output.
+Since my programs are constructed out of cohesive components with low coupling, it is easy to discover the root cause of the crash.
+The trace lists the error, method, and line number which crashed.
+When I look there,
+if there is still any mystery,
+I can put an output statement at the start of the method which shows the input arguments.
+If the input is correct, the error is in the method;
+if not, the trace shows the line number of caller, so I can continue this search technique from there.

+The point is that the stack trace directs the search, and since each method is cohesive and loosely coupled, it can be understood in isolation.
+You'll know if its input is valid or not, and you'll know what it is supposed to do.
+So the search for the cause of the error can proceed without having to understand the entire program.

+If the program was not component based, the stack trace might point you to a line number in a `while` in a `for` in a `for` in a `while`, and then you might wish you had a debugger so you could continue from breakpoint to breakpoint hunting for the bug with the wrong end of the telescope.

 [nested_validator_py]: ./nested_validator.py
 [redact_py]: ./redact.py
 [requestor_py]: ./requestor.py